adamsilver/fdpb/10-a-really-long-form.md

 Different types of tasks take different amounts of time to complete.
 One Thing Per Page helps users complete tasks in one sitting, but what about those that take hours, or even days, to complete?

 In Mailchimp, for example, I'll usually start drafting an email campaign weeks before I send it.
-And there are a number of steps to complete and in a particular order too.
+And there are a number of steps to complete, in a particular order too.
 First, I check the content reads well.
 Then I need to make sure it looks good in various email clients.
 Then days or even weeks later, I'll run through some final checks, decide the subject line and schedule it for release.

 Other tasks are performed by more than one person using the same application.
 For example, processing a return may involve someone receiving the goods at the warehouse.
 Then a decision maker may take a look at the goods to make sure it satisfies the returns policy.

-Some Government services take weeks to apply for and users need to provide lots of information about their identity, home, family and financial situation and sometimes they need to gather evidence and send it by post.
+Some Government services take weeks to apply for and users need to provide lots of information about their identity, home, family and financial situation.
+And sometimes people need to gather evidence and send it by post.

 Whatever the case, if you're designing a really long form, there's some patterns that we can use to improve the experience.

 Of course, if you can simplify the process so that it's short in the first place, all the better.

-## The Task List Pattern
+## The Power Of Checklists

 In “The Psychology of Checklists”[^1], Lauren Marchese explains the importance of breaking down big tasks into smaller ones and doing so is bioligically proven to motivate people.
 When we experience even small amounts of success, our brains release a chemical called dopamine which gives us feelings of pleasure, learning and motivation.